 - Collision with another dog’s head

-- Dog runs into an object like a glass door or table while fetching a ball
+- Dog running into an object like a glass door or table while fetching a ball

 Please make sure to see a veterinarian right away if you think your dog’s head trauma was severe.